22940dev/hugo-frameview/content/about.md

 💻 I am passionate about [macOS](https://github.com/nikitavoloboev/my-mac-os#readme) and automation so I made a [Telegram group](https://t.me/macOSautomation) to discuss all things macOS/iOS.

-🎆 I am looking for interesting work opportunities.
+🎆 I am looking for interesting job opportunities and available for freelance work.
 My CV can be found on [LinkedIn](https://www.linkedin.com/in/nikitavoloboev) and as [PDF](http://nikitavoloboev.xyz/cv.pdf).

 📧 If you are interested in hiring me, please [email me](mailto:nikita.voloboev@icloud.com).